cloudmesh-community/fa19-516-165/project/report.md

 ## Abstract

-The purpose of this project is
+The purpose of this project is to implement Cloudmesh service in RStudio/R.

 ## Introduction